 Getting this positioning wrong will have a massive impact on your agency.

-A real bugbear of mine is that most websites make this mistake by starting out selling the vitamin (which looks like telling the client how great YOU are and what YOU do on your home page) rather than recognising the pain (which looks like building empathy with your client by showing you understand the pain they are in).
+A real bugbear of mine is that many websites make this mistake by starting out selling the vitamin (which looks like telling the client how great YOU are and what YOU do on your home page) rather than recognising the pain (which looks like building empathy with your client by showing you understand the pain they are in).

 This could well be the case with your own website?

 They are trying to sell the client something they may not be aware that they currently need (the vitamin pill) because although it might enhance their business, it doesn’t solve one of their major pains right now (the pain killer).

 Let me give you a real example of this – something that happened to me last week.
 I got a cold call from a company that can track visitors to your website and give you detailed info on them.

 The issue is that this isn’t one of my current pains.
 A current pain for me (regarding web traffic) is that I would like to get more traffic to my site.
 Only then would it be worth investing a monthly fee on visitor tracking software.
 Meanwhile, that product is just a vitamin pill for me, so I am not going to buy it!
 The guy on the phone wasn’t really listening to me and just tried to tell that spending £500 / month on their software was a good investment.
 Not if it doesn’t solve one of my key pains!

 They needed to better target by understanding who they were calling first.